JirroReo/JirroReo.github.io/README.md

 ## Jirro Reo

 I'm a programmer student looking to expand my horizons, shoot me a mail and maybe we can work something out.
-All repositories here are free to download in hopes that I help fellow struggling students.
+All repositories here are free to download in hopes that I help fellow students.

 My repos: